torproject/sbws/docs/source/config.rst

 Simple Bandwidth Scanner Configuration Files
 ============================================

-Sbws has four config files it reads: two general, and two specific to logging.
+Sbws has three config files it reads: two general, and one specific to logging.
 They all get combined internally to the same ``conf`` structure, so technically you can put any option in any file, but you need to pay attention to the order in which they are read.
 Options specified in multiple files will take the